Betterment Everyday™ Cash Reserve Has A Variable APY: What That Means For You

-Interest paid by banks is heavily influenced by the Federal Reserve, which sets the rate at which banks can loan money to each other.
+The amount banks are willing to pay on deposits is heavily influenced by the Federal Reserve, which sets the rate at which banks can loan money to each other.
 This is known as the Federal Funds Rate.
 It’s the rising tide that raises all rates, and the receding tide that can also bring them all down.

 How do interest rate changes affect me?

 Let’s take a look at just how the Federal Funds Rate affects rates at traditional banks.
 The chart below shows the relationship between what happens to the rates at traditional banks when the Federal Funds Rate goes up or down.

 Historical Comparison of the Federal Funds Rate and the Average Bank Rate

 This chart shows the historical Federal Funds Rate in comparison to the historical national average savings rate.
 Source data: Federal Reserve and FDIC.